SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

 ils -L /bobZone/home/di4r-user1#aliceZone/aliceInWonderland-DE.txt.utf-8
 ```

-You see that at the remote site there is a checksum calculated. *irsync* calculates the checksums and uses them to determine whether the file needs to be transferred.
-After some delay you will also see with *ils -L* on **aliceZone** that iROD calcuated and stored a checksum for the file.
+You see that at the remote site there is a checksum calculated. *irsync*
+calculates the checksums and uses them to determine whether the file needs to
+be transferred.
+After some delay you will also see with *ils -L* on
+**aliceZone** that iROD calculated and stored a checksum for the file.
+File
-File transfers with *irsync* are quicker when first calculating the checksum and then transferring them.
+transfers with *irsync* are faster when first calculating the checksum and
+then transferring them.

 #### Small Exercise

-Which commands can you use to download the data from the remote iRODS zone to your local unix file system?
+Which commands can you use to download the data from the remote iRODS zone to
+your 'local' Unix filesystem?

 ### Exercise (15min)

 Verify that *irsync* really just updates data when necessary.

 1. Create a collection on *aliceZone*, e.g. *archive*
-2. Add some files to this collection, e.g. the German version of Alice in Wonderland (use *icp* or *imv*).
+2. Add some files to this collection, e.g. the German version of Alice in
+   Wonderland (use *icp* or *imv*).
 3. Check what needs to be synchronised with *irsync -l* flag.
-What does this flag do?
+What does this
+   flag do?
 4. Synchronise the whole collection with *bobZone* (not only the file).
+Which
-Which flag do you have to use?
+   flag do you have to use?
 5. Check again if there is something to be synchronised.
-6. Add another file to *archive* on *aliceZone*, e.g. the Italian version of Alice in Wonderland.
+6. Add another file to *archive* on *aliceZone*, e.g. the Italian version of
+   Alice in Wonderland.
 7. Check the synchronisation status.
-(It can take some time until the iRODS system marks the new files as 'synchronised')
+(It can take some time until the iRODS
+   system marks the new files as 'synchronised')

 #### Solution